 The caddy features on its box the words “LIVE – BREATHE – DRINK” (the official motto of Brexit Britain) and a signpost on which England, Scotland, Wales and Ireland have been superimposed.
 The average Daily Express reader, I’m sure, would not think twice about this, but for the sake of accuracy we should be clear: Ireland is not part of the United Kingdom and it certainly is not part of Great Britain.
 The Daily Express, which has often expressed a venomous anti-Irish sentiment, would do well to leave the Irish people out of its campaign venerating British arrogance.
 But perhaps the paper and its readership genuinely are that ignorant of British history.
 Chest-thumping patriots generally are.

-It would be wrong for me to suggest that such people are not patriots.
-A patriot, by definition, is somebody who vigorously supports their country; they don’t necessarily have to know anything about it.
+It would be wrong for me to suggest that such people are not patriots of course.
+A patriot, by definition, is somebody who vigorously supports his country; he doesn’t necessarily have to know anything about it.
 On the other hand, can it really be said that the readership and indeed writers of The Daily Express truly support their country?
-Or do they simply support its current government, monarchy and former empire, which exploited and oppressed people both abroad and here in Britain for the benefit of a privileged few?
+Or do they simply support its current government, its monarchy and its former empire, which exploited and oppressed people both abroad and here in Britain for the benefit of a privileged few?

 To my mind, their affection for Britain seems horribly insincere, not to mention rather creepy.
 Yet their form of patriotism, though not popular, is certainly ubiquitous in England, and the hysterical, jingoistic nature of it is one of the reasons so many on the Left feel unease about expressing affection for their country and its traditions: why, after all, would anybody wish to be associated with patriotism when its most fervent proponents seem to care only for the Queen, jam and imperialism?